a gradient approach

 meditation and pranayama

 I'm passionate about the importance of self-care and know the value of a home practice.
-I offer private yoga sessions for the purpose of creating a yoga practice tailored to the needs of your body and with your preferences in mind.
-During our session we'll do yoga and design a home practice which may include postures, pranayama and meditation.
+I offer private yoga sessions in your home for the purpose of creating a yoga practice tailored to the needs of your body and with your preferences in mind.
+During our session we'll do yoga and design a home practice which may include physical postures, pranayama, and meditation.
 We can also explore why you want to start (or maintain) a home practice and how to be most successful in finding a rhythm and routine that works.

 Private sessions include a written yoga practice and a 20-minute follow-up phone call to support you and answer any questions you have.